defi-defense-dao/defi-risk-tools-list/README.md

 ## Hack Incident Reporting

 - [Rekt News](https://rekt.eth.link/leaderboard) - Anonymous platform for whistleblowers and DeFi detectives to present their information to the community.
 - [Blockchain Threat Intelligence](https://blockthreat.substack.com/) - Newsletter covering the latest security news, tools, events, vulnerabilities, and threats in the cryptocurrency landscape.
+Also [supports this repo.](https://github.com/openblocksec/blocksec-incidents)
 - [Blockchain Graveyard](https://magoo.github.io/Blockchain-Graveyard/) - A list of all massive security breaches or thefts involving blockchains.

 ## DeFi Risk Research